Old Cables and Chargers: Toss, Recycle, or Repurpose?

 Old Cables and Chargers: Toss, Recycle, or Repurpose?.png

-It’s hard to find a house or office without a drawer or box full of old cables and chargers—those random cords we’ve held onto just in case we might need them someday.
-In 2024 alone, 7.07 billion smartphones were in use worldwide.
+It’s hard to find a house or office without a drawer or box full of old cables and chargers, those random cords we’ve held onto just in case we might need them someday.
+As device use increases globally, more accessories reach end-of-life each year; in 2024 alone, 7.07 billion smartphones were in use worldwide.
 On top of that, the number of IoT devices is expected to grow to 32.1 billion by 2030.
 With so many devices being used and replaced more frequently, it’s no surprise that cables and chargers are gathering dust in drawers and boxes everywhere.

 Common Mistakes to Avoid When Disposing of Old Cables